Ross Higgins

-Early career: radio and recording
+Career

+Radio

-Higgins' entertainment industry career began in 1946, when he took a cadetship at Sydney's 2GB commercial radio station at the age of 15.
+Higgins' entertainment industry career began in 1945, when he took a cadetship at Sydney's 2GB commercial radio station at the age of 14.
 This led to an on-air announcing position and hosting of breakfast and, later, evening variety shows.

-A trained singer, he soon began recording singles which lifted his profile around Australia.
+He subsequently joined the ABC working in the Light Entertainment Department.A trained singer, he soon began recording singles which lifted his profile around Australia.
 His flair for comedy came to the fore in the 1950s when he became a cast member of the very popular The Jack Davey Show.
 He moved between commercial radio and the ABC, touring the country, hosting and singing with the ABC show band.
 It was during this period he performed with Peter Dawson, Slim Dusty and Mel Tormé.
 His radio career reached a peak in the mid-1950s and, when television arrived in 1956, he successfully made the transition, appearing on variety shows, hosting game shows on the 7 Network and in the early 1960s on Singalong and Bobby Limb's Sound of Music on the 9 Network.